-Robert Redford plays Waldo Pepper, a former World War I pilot who travels around the US in the 1920s exaggerating his accomplishments in order to impress the rabble.
+Robert Redford plays Waldo Pepper, a former World War I pilot who travels around the US in the 1920s, exaggerating his accomplishments to impress the rabble.

 After a brief rivalry with air-show entrepreneur Axel Olsson (Bo Svenson), Pepper teams with Axel to barnstorm all over the Midwest.

 Later, after a series of unexpected (and calamitous) events, Pepper gets a job as a movie stunt pilot.
 On the set, he meets the film’s technical advisor: former German ace Ernst Kessler (Bo Brundin), a man whom Pepper has been claiming falsely to have fought during the war, thereby advancing his own reputation.